carlocek/audio-analyser/README.md

 # Audio Analysis Tool
-This is a small web application to upload wav file, apply and visualize the Discrete Fourier Transform definition to extract frequencies and reconstruct the original signal
+This is a small web application developed with Python and Streamlit to upload wav file, apply and visualize the Discrete Fourier Transform definition to extract frequencies and reconstruct the original signal
 ## Requirements
 - Python 3.8 or later
 - Libraries listed in requirements.txt